Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: The games, equilibrium, and characterization

 The first assumption \ref{assumption:a1} is continuity of expected payoffs, which is relatively innocuous, and guarantees that $\sigma$ will be continuous in equilibrium.
-The second assumption \ref{assumption:a2} imposes that, if $\sigma$ is increasing at some point, then there exists two types such that one plays action 1 more often despite facing payoffs that are relatively less favorable.
-This will be shown to imply that $\sigma$ is strictly decreasing in equilibrium.
-It is still fairly weak in that it allows for the existence of $\sigma$ such that payoffs are non-monotone in type, but precludes such $\sigma$ from being part of the equilibrium.
-This flexibility is important to accommodate some interesting applications, such as global games (Section \ref{subsec:Global}).
-The third assumption \ref{assumption:a2-2} requires that monotone strategies entail payoff-monotonicity in type, which will allow us to characterize the full set of QRE.
-The last assumption \ref{assumption:a3} ensures some degree of strategic substitutability.
+The second assumption \ref{assumption:a2} imposes that, if $\sigma$ is decreasing at some point, then there exist two types such that one plays action 1 more often despite facing payoffs that are relatively less favorable to action 1.
+This will be shown to imply that $\sigma$ is strictly increasing in equilibrium, and is the weakest condition we have been able to formulate that guarantees this.
+In particular, we strove to allow for the existence of $\sigma$ such that expected payoffs are non-monotone in type, to be able to speak to many interesting applications.\footnote{ An arguably natural strengthening of this condition that rules out such applications would be to have that for any $x< x'$ such that $\sigma(x) > \sigma(x')$, $\bar{u}_{x}^{1}(\sigma)\leq\bar{u}_{x'}^{1}(\sigma)$ and $\bar{u}_{x}^{0}(\sigma)\geq\bar{u}_{x'}^{0}(\sigma)$ with at least one of these inequalities strict. } The third assumption \ref{assumption:a3} requires that monotone strategies imply payoff-monotonicity in type, which will allow us to characterize the full set of QRE.
+The last assumption \ref{assumption:a4} ensures some degree of strategic substitutability.
 Without this assumption, games admit equilibria in which there is an action that all types take more often than not.
-Such equilibria are not un-interesting, but their QRE analysis turns out to be somewhat trivial.
+Such equilibria are not un-interesting, but QRE analysis turns out to be somewhat trivial.
 Hence, we think of this final assumption as a non-triviality constraint that allows us to focus on the most interesting cases.